Jerald/cmpt489update2/index.md

 ## The LLVM Chronicles Pt.2: The Nine Circles of HeLLVM

-What started as quick detour to implement a single instruction version of `simd_srli` has turned into incredible journey through the depths of HeLLVM to uncover the mystical processes behind intrinsic implementation.
-So without further ado, our decent through the **Nine Circles of HeLLVM** starts as any other story does: with a naive curiosity straying a little deeper than it should've...
+What started as quick detour to implement a single instruction version of `simd_srli` has turned into an incredible journey through the depths of HeLLVM to uncover the mystical processes behind intrinsic implementation.
+So without further ado, our decent through the **Nine Circles of HeLLVM** starts as any other story does: with naive curiosity finding something it shouldn't have...

 ***
 #### Limbo, The First Circle